 Headaches, sore eyes, neck pain are common things for people who work in front of the computer.
 However, there are easy steps you can follow to avoid these problems.

 If you are among people with the symptoms mentioned above, then you probably have computer vision syndrome (CVS).
 This condition can happen to everyone, who spend more than three hours a day in front of the screen.
+Whether you are employee who looks at monitor for straight eights hours, student who writes an academic essay, or child who just watch cartoons, you may have this syndrome.
 As many as 70 million of us all over the world can face this syndrome.
 Some researchers claim CVS to be number 1 job hazard of this century.
 Still, back pain, headache do not inevitably happen to everyone, who works with computers.
 It`s we, who should be more careful and develop smart screen habits to avoid such problems.

 There was a research in Iran, 642 students aged 11-18 were surveyed, almost 70% of them spend 2 hours a day in front of a computer.
 Approximately half of the students said they feel back pain, they have blurred vision, dry eyes.
 Long- and short-sighted students felt even worse.
 Most students recovered quickly, but some of them needed the whole day.
 It was investigated that one third sat too close to a screen.